Termination of Employment Because of Unlawful Discrimination

 • To care for an immediate family member (spouse, child, or parent) with a serious health condition

-• When an employee suffers from a serious health condition, rendering that employee unable to work.
+• When an employee suffers from a serious health condition that renders them unable to work.

 New Jersey has enacted a much more expansive Family Leave Act that applies to all employers, even those with just one employee.

-Employers cannot terminate or retaliate against employees for taking Family Medical Leave.
+Employers cannot terminate or retaliate against employees for taking Family and Medical Leave.
 Employees must be reinstated to their previous position or an equivalent position upon returning from Family Medical Leave.
-There are some circumstances when an employee can take intermittent Family Medical Leave, working during the normal workweek.
+There are circumstances in which an employee can take intermittent Family Medical Leave while working during the normal workweek.

 Have a question or legal matter that requires the advice of a NJ employment law attorney?
-Then contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at fniemann@hnlawfirm.com to arrange for a low-cost consultation in our Freehold (Monmouth County) or at your place of business.
+Then contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com to arrange a low-cost consultation in our Freehold (Monmouth County) or at your place of business.

 Fredrick P. Niemann Esq.